MarkPearlCoZa/Blog_General/_posts/2014-06-19-Mentoring-Software-Developers.md

 tags: Career
 ---

+> Intellectual humility is a core part of mentoring and being mentored

 ### Making it intentional

 Recently we started a mentoring programme - nothing rigid or too formal, but intentional.